 Tellico Plains was designated a "Trail Town" in 2014 by the Southeastern Foot Trails Coalition (SEFTC) and the Benton MacKaye Trail Association (BMTA) as an exceptional location to visit for these activities.
 Also nearby are the Appalachian Trail (AT), John Muir Trail, and others through the Cherokee and Nantahala National Forest and the Great Smoky Mountains.

 For more info visit Tellico Plains Trail Town.

 The Tellico River is nationally recognized as a premiere trout stream, renowned for brook, brown, and rainbow trout.
 Trout habitat requirements include water temperatures below 68 degrees, heavy oxygenation and clean, clear water, and these conditions prevail in the Tellico River corridor.
 Bald River and North River, tributaries of the Tellico, are managed as wild trout streams with brown, rainbow and brook trout.

-Local companies are:
+Local flyfishing guides are:

 Tellico Grains Bakery, just a few doors down from the Farmhouse on the historic town square.

 Tellicafe, near the intersection of Highways 165 and 68.

 1.7 miles east on the Skyway

 Tellico Beach Drive-In, on the Tellico River, 1.8 miles east of town square on the Skyway.